 Welcome to my blog!
 My name is Tony Mitchell.
-I live in Beacon, NY, and work as a chemical education consultant.
+I live in New York, and work as a chemical education consultant.
 While my blog has served primarily as a platform for my work as a lay servant/speaker in the United Methodist Church, I also post things that deal with chemistry, chemical education, and humorous items.

 Two things that you have to know about me are: